 Back to Top

-The Mid-Cap Equity Fund's objective is to provide long-term growth of capital by investing primarily in the stocks of medium-sized, U.S. companies.
+The Mid-Cap Equity Index Fund's objective is to provide long-term growth of capital by investing primarily in the stocks of medium-sized, U.S. companies.
 Investment returns are expected to result from capital appreciation, rather than from current income through dividends.
+The Mid-Cap Equity Index Fund is managed by State Street Global Advisors.

 Equity funds are often described by the size of the companies in which the funds invest.
 "Cap" is an abbreviation for a company's "market capitalization" or size.
 Mid-cap funds invest in the stock of medium-sized companies, with market capitalizations generally between $500 million and $15 billion.